Veteran environmentalist mounts court bid to protect Tasmania's native forests

-KUALA LUMPUR, Aug 24 (Thomson Reuters Foundation) - The former leader of Australia’s Greens party has mounted a legal challenge against logging agreements between state and federal government that he says allow laws on sustainable forest management to be flouted.
+KUALA LUMPUR (Thomson Reuters Foundation) - The former leader of Australia’s Greens party has mounted a legal challenge against logging agreements between state and federal government that he says allow laws on sustainable forest management to be flouted.

 Bob Brown’s nonprofit, the Bob Brown Foundation, last week filed a Federal Court action against federal authorities, the state of Tasmania, and state-run Sustainable Timber Tasmania, over logging activities in native forests.